 Matt Ogens is an award-winning filmmaker and commercial director, known for an evocative visual aesthetic where image and narrative are intertwined.
 He works across a variety of media including advertising, film, documentary, interactive, and virtual reality.

-Other notable projects include the short documentary “Kid Yamaka,” which launched on Vice, and an upcoming virtual reality film shot in Detroit.
-He recently completed production on his first narrative feature “North.”
+Other notable projects include the short documentary “Kid Yamaka,” which launched on Vice; “North VR,” a virtual reality film shot in Detroit; and “LA Louvre,” an augmented reality film for Huffington Post and RYOT.

 Current projects include “Why We Fight,” an upcoming documentary series, which Ogens co-created and executive produces for Verizon’s go90 network; and a new feature documentary for Tribeca Studios and Dick’s Sporting Goods Foundation.
 Filmed on the US-Mexican border, this film is in post-production.